CZ-NIC/knot/doc/reference.rst

 Possible values:

-- ``never`` – Never; zone timers are cleared upon server restart.
+- ``never`` – Never written.
 - ``shutdown`` – Written once when the server is shut down.
 - ``immediate`` – Each zone writes its timers whenever they are modified.
-(Might slow down zones' events if many configured.)
+  This mode might slow down zones' events if many zones are configured.
-- INT – A dedicated thread continuously iterates through the configured zones and writes their timers at the specified interval (in seconds).
+- `INT` – A dedicated thread continuously iterates through the configured zones and writes their timers at the specified interval (in seconds).

 *Default:* ``shutdown``